Nevenall/ghosting-the-edge/02 The Usual Suspects.md

 #### Resources and the Four Actions

-O to acquire just about any good or service you can imagine, including a justice contract against someone who'd done wrong to you.
+{{{O}}} — Acquire just about any good or service you can imagine, including a justice contract against someone who'd done wrong to you.
 Or just someone you don't like.

-C to host an associate at an **Exclusive Restaurant** to give you an edge in your negotiations.
-Hire someone to get **Useful Dirt** on the Trellex board of directors.
+{{{C}}} — Host an associate at an {{Exclusive Restaurant}} to give you an edge in your negotiations.
+Hire someone to get {{Useful Dirt}} on the Trellex board of directors.

-A Resources is not used for direct attacks.
+{{{A}}} — Resources is not used for direct attacks.

-D to avoid just about any social consequence.
+{{{D}}} — Avoid many kinds of social consequences.

 #### Example Stunts

-**Mr. Johnson** – Once per scenario you can deeply tap your corporate budget to get a +2 to Resources.
+**Mr. Johnson** — Once per scenario you can deeply tap your corporate budget to get a +2 to Resources.

-**Arms Dealer** – Get a +2 for Resource rolls involving weapons and armor.
+**Arms Dealer** — Get a +2 for Resource rolls involving weapons and armor.

-**Emergency Stash** – You have some assets safely concealed in case you lose access to your normal Resources.
+**Emergency Stash** — You have some assets safely concealed in case you lose access to your normal Resources.
 The stash represents a Resources of 2 that will last about one session.
 If you have an immediate need you can tap your stash for a +2 to Resources rolls for one session, but your stash will be gone until you spend a session without making Resources rolls to recharge it.

 ### Tech